caiyuanhao1998/MST/README.md

 # CST
 @inproceedings{cst,
-  title={Coarse-to-Fine Sparse Transformer for Hyperspectral Image Reconstruction}, author={Lin, Jing and Cai, Yuanhao and Hu, Xiaowan and Wang, Haoqian and Yuan, Xin and Zhang, Yulun and Timofte, Radu and Van Gool, Luc}, booktitle={European Conference on Computer Vision (ECCV)}, year={2022}
+  title={Coarse-to-Fine Sparse Transformer for Hyperspectral Image Reconstruction}, author={Yuanhao Cai and Jing Lin and Xiaowan Hu and Haoqian Wang and Xin Yuan and Yulun Zhang and Radu Timofte and Luc Van Gool}, booktitle={European Conference on Computer Vision (ECCV)}, year={2022}
 }